EddieWongED/Smoothie-Discord-Music-Bot/README.md

 -   Add alias to commands.
 -   Add swap, pause, resume commands.
--   Add auto reconnnect.
 -   Add message line command (alongside with slash command).

 ## Bug :lady_beetle:

--   Sometimes you playing now message will pop twice if you use `/join`.
+-   Sometimes you playing now message will pop twice when the first music is played.